 2. House — each GFCA member school may enter up to ten entries in the House chamber.
 This qualification method applies to the 2021 tournament only.

 Experienced students may judge these events.
 Students must be two years “out” of that division to judge — so a student in their third year of high school speech/debate can judge first year events only and a student in their fourth year or beyond of high school speech/debate can judge first or second year events.

 Note: if we collapse an event by combining the First and Second Year divisions, students in their third year of high school speech/debate will no longer be eligible to judge that division.
 We will notify impacted schools if that occurs.

 Please ask your judges to make sure they have an updated judge philosophy on Tabroom.com — it really helps the students that they are judging!

 Judging Qualifications — Congressional Debate

-The novice policy division does not limit students to debating arguments in the novice packet.
+The First Year Policy division does not limit students to debating arguments in the novice packet.

 LD will be using the January/February NSDA topic.
 PF will be using the February NSDA topic.